hacs/integration/docs/index.md

 Add the url to the repository under "Custom integration repo's" or "Custom plugin repo's" depending on the type.

-After you add a repository it will scan that repository, if it can be tracked the element from it will show up under "STORE".
+After you add a repository it will scan that repository, if it can be tracked the element will show up under "STORE".

-Want to get inspiration on what to add, check out the [Awesome Home Assistant list](https://www.awesome-ha.com/) it has has links to some custom_components (integration) and custom_cards (plugin).
+Want to get inspiration on what to add?
+Check out the [Awesome Home Assistant list](https://www.awesome-ha.com/) it has has links to many custom_components (integration) and custom_cards (plugin).

 ## Contribute

-This integration is **massive** there are a lot of areas to contribute to.
+This integration is **massive** and there are a lot of areas to contribute to.

 Contributions to the docs, will almost be blindly accepted.

 ### For contributions to the integration itself (backend/frontend)

-If the contribution is minor, do the change and open a PR (Pull Request).
+If the contribution is minor, make the change and open a PR (Pull Request).

-For new features / Changes to existing features or other big changes, please open an RFC (Request for comment) issue before you start the work.
+For new features, changes to existing features, or other big changes, please open an RFC (Request for comment) issue before you start the work.

 ***